Page 1:Brought To You By Granny’s Radio

 While this description may sound a little whimsical, there’s a serious implication to consider.
-Often, what seems like a bargain can turn out to be a potentially flammable firecracker that can take out your whole system when it makes its grand exit.
+Often, what seems like a bargain can turn out to be a potentially flammable component capable of taking out your whole system when it makes its grand exit.

 The Most Important Protective Circuits In Modern PSUs